nox/mouture/README.md

 License
 -------

-Shippai is published under the ISC license.
+Mouture is published under the ISC license.

 From [Wikipedia][1]:
 > The ISC license is a permissive free software license written by the Internet